 Latest Bullish Harami Cross FormationsFKnol.com has a dedicated section on candlesticks where the list of stocks, ETFs and indexes forming bullish harami cross candles is updated on a daily basis.
 At present, the following are three examples - one each from stocks, ETFs and indexes - which have formed the bullish harami crosss as of the mentioned date (in reverse chronological order):

-1) On Tuesday, Jul 21, 2020, the stock price of Health Care sector based United Health Group Inc. (UNH) formed the following Bullish Harami Cross Candlestick pattern:
+1) On Friday, Oct 23, 2020, the stock price of Consumer Services sector based Netflix Inc. (NFLX) formed the following Bullish Harami Cross Candlestick pattern: